cookie-status/cookie-status-dev/content/chrome/_index.md

 ## Third-party cookies

-Chrome does not restrict the use of third-party cookies.
+Chrome restricts the maximum lifetime of cookies to 400 days.
+Other than that, Chrome does not restrict the use of third-party cookies.

 ## First-party cookies

-Chrome does not restrict the use of first-party cookies.
+Chrome restricts the maximum lifetime of cookies to 400 days.
+Other than that, Chrome does not restrict the use of first-party cookies.

 ## Other third-party storage